 Coronavirus – help getting food

-Some foodbanks are still open and some are delivering food directly to people who are unable to leave their homes.
-Check with your local foodbank to see what they are doing.
+Some foodbanks are still open and some are delivering food directly to people who can't leave their homes.
+Check with your local foodbank to see what they're doing.

-If you can't leave your home because you're at high risk from coronavirus, you can phone the Scottish Government's national assistance helpline on 0800 111 4000 Monday to Friday 9am to 5pm
+If you can't leave your home, for example because you're self-isolating, you can phone the Scottish government's national assistance helpline on 0800 111 4000 Monday to Friday 9am to 5pm.

 The helpline is for anyone who doesn't have help from family, friends or neighbours and who can't access help online.
-For example, you might be aged over 70, have a disability, get mental health support, be pregnant or get a flu jab for health reasons.
+For example, you might be aged over 70, be disabled, get mental health support, be pregnant or get a flu jab for health reasons.

 Finding a foodbank near you

 In recent years, foodbanks have started to open across the country.
 They are often run by churches, charities and other community groups.
 In some areas the foodbank may have been streamlined for certain groups of clients.
 For example, help for pregnant women and babies may be called a 'baby bank'.

 The 'bank' of help may also be set up to provide more than food, for example, free sanitary products and specific clothing for finding work.
 Some 'banks' may be called a 'uniform bank' or a 'suit bank'.

 Trussell Trust foodbanks